Dreamforce 2018: The definitive survival guide

 You’ve probably heard it a million times, but we’re going to say it again – you’ll do lots of walking so wear shoes you can get around in, and dress comfy.
 The official dress code is business casual, and Salesforce recommend layering in their handy blog on what to wear.

-It’s something we’re passionate about at Sage People – and something that will impact the entire workforce, not just the c-suite and your HR/people team.
-The world of work as we know it is changing, and companies (whatever area they work in) need to get ahead.
+It’s something we’re passionate about at Sage People – and something that will impact the entire workforce, not just the c-suite and your HR team.
+The world of work as we know it is changing, and companies need to get ahead.

 There’s a list of events related to this in the Dreamforce agenda builder – why not check one out?
 You can also read more about how fast-growth companies (or People Companies as we call them), like Salesforce, are getting ahead.